 Quality Guarantee Certificate

 KLUG products made for photographic archival storage have successfully passed the Photographic Activity Test (PAT) ISO 18916:2007.
 Paper and board materials can only be then considered ageing resistant, hence permanent, if each of the above criteria is met.
-Only in this way, artefacts can be offered optimal protection against harmful environmental influences.
+One can only in this way offer optimal protection against harmful environmental influences.

 The materials used are made from 100 % bleached cellulose, free from recycled and wooden fibres.
 (Kappa value 1 – 2)

 The materials are glued with neutral/synthetic sizing. (without alum additive).